Skip to main content

 SEO vs PPC

-Organic search versus paid ads — which delivers better ROI for Australian businesses?
+Organic search versus paid ads — which is better for ROI in 2026 for Australian businesses?

 SEO (search engine optimisation) and PPC (pay-per-click advertising) are the two primary ways to appear in Google results.
 SEO earns traffic through relevance and authority; PPC buys traffic through auctions.
 Both work — the right choice depends on your timeline, budget, and how defensible you want your growth to be.